Do not underestimate $3… This is how fraud begins on Telegram and Binance**

 * **Real support does not pressure you through private Telegram.**

-* **Real profits do not require a personal transfer to be opened.**
+* **Real profits do not need a personal transfer to be opened.**

-* **Any direct financial request from an unknown person is a clear gateway to fraud.**
+* **Any direct financial request from an unknown person is a clear door to fraud.**

 My message to everyone, especially those with a small balance looking for an opportunity or just wanting to withdraw their money: